dotnet/AspNetCore.Docs/CONTRIBUTING.md

 **All** images should have [alt text](https://wikipedia.org/wiki/Alt_attribute).

-Markdown file names and image file names should be all lower case.
+Markdown file names and image file names should all be in lowercase.

 ## Internal links